This post may contain affiliate links. Please see our disclosure policy.

 Garlic Salt

 The very best garlic salt you’ve ever tasted!
-Just 4 ingredients and no fuss, for bold garlic flavor balanced by a tease of parsley and a touch of onion powder.
+Just 4 ingredients and no fuss, for bold garlic flavor balanced with a touch of onion powder.

 Ingredients